What is smishing? How to spot + avoid an attack

 Your cell phone is likely one of your most used and trusted devices.
 Avoid potential smishing scams with the help of these cybersecurity tips:

-• Avoid clicking suspicious links or files: The core of a smishing attack is often a malicious link.
+- Avoid clicking suspicious links or files: The core of a smishing attack is often a malicious link.
 Avoid clicking these links at all costs.
-And if you can tell a text is fake when you receive it, delete it immediately.
+Also, if you can tell a text is fake when you receive it, delete it immediately.

-• Use two-factor authentication: Even if you get tricked and a password is compromised, two-factor authentication adds an additional protective layer.
+- Use two-factor authentication: Even if you get tricked and your password gets compromised, two-factor authentication adds an extra protective layer.
 For example, biometric technology uses a fingerprint or facial recognition to verify your identity.

 How to respond to smishing

-Let’s say you receive a text message that raises your suspicions.
-It has all the tell-tale signs of smishing and phishing.
-First, don’t panic.
-Here’s a quick rundown of how to respond to smishing attempts:
+If you receive a suspicious text message that has tell-tale signs of smishing and phishing, don’t panic.
+Learn these best practices so that you know how to respond to smishing attempts:

-1. Don’t respond: Don’t ever respond to a suspected smishing text.
+- Don’t respond: Never reply to a suspected smishing text.

-3. Update your passwords: Change the passwords of any accounts you think might be at risk.
-Use long and unique passphrases to make the password strong.
+- Update your passwords: Change the passwords of any accounts you think might be at risk.
+Use long and unique passwords or passphrases to enhance password security.

-5. Scan your device for malware: Run a thorough malware scan on your device using trusted antivirus software.
-If you’ve clicked any links, there might be unwanted threats lurking.
+- Scan your device for malware: Use trusted antivirus software to run a thorough malware scan on your device.
+If you’ve clicked any links, there could be threats lurking.

 Help protect against online scams with Norton 360 Deluxe